2018 Australian federal budget: Income taxes

 The budget proposes to introduce a Low and Middle Income Tax Offset (LMITO) of $530, from July 2018.
 This offset will not be reflected in adjustments to PAYG rates, which would translate to a PAYG cut of about $10 a week for low to middle income earners, but will be applied when the tax returns are lodged.
 The LMITO will not be a refundable offset.
 From July 2022, the 32.5% tax bracket is to raise from $37,000 to $41,000.
 From July 2024, the 37% tax bracket (which currently applies to incomes between $87,000 and $180,000) is to be abolished, and the 32.5% tax bracket is to apply to incomes between $41,000 and $200,000.

 The 0.5% increase in the Medicare levy from 1 July 2019, announced in the 2017 budget, has been abandoned, and the funding of the National Disability Insurance Scheme of $8 billion is now to be funded out of general revenue.

-The Government still wants to reduce the corporate income tax rate from 30% to 25% for all companies by 2026/27.
-From 1 July 2019, businesses with a turnover of less than $50 million will get a 2.5% tax break to 27.5%.
+The government still wanted to reduce the corporate income tax rate from 30% to 25% for all companies by 2026/27.
+From 1 July 2019, businesses with a turnover of less than $50 million received a 2.5% tax break to 27.5%.

 Social welfare

 The Social Welfare Debt Recovery scheme (dubbed robo-debt by the media) will be extended for another three years, until 2022, and is expected to recover $300 million from current and former Centrelink customers.
 The Commonwealth will seek the power to automatically deduct state fines from welfare payments.
-The rules for suspending the disability support pension for prisoners and people awaiting trial will be changed from allowing a suspension period of 2 years to allowing a suspension period of 13 weeks.
+The rules for suspending the disability support pension for prisoners and people awaiting trial will be changed from allowing a suspension period of two years to allowing a suspension period of 13 weeks.

 There is to be no increase in the Newstart Allowance, and the Department of Human Services was targeted with further 1,200 job cuts.

 Spending on social security was $6.3b less than forecast in this budget.